 STEP ONE: Prepare the Onions

-In a large skillet, heat the olive oil over medium-high heat.
-Add the thinly sliced onions and cook, stirring occasionally, until they become charred and caramelized, about 8-10 minutes.
-Stir in minced garlic during the last 2 minutes of cooking.
-Season with salt and pepper to taste.
-Remove from heat and set aside.
+In a large skillet, heat the olive oil over low to medium heat.
+Add the thinly sliced onions and cook, stirring occasionally, until they become caramelized, about 15-25 minutes.

-STEP TWO: Prepare the Mushrooms
+STEP TWO: Prepare the Mushrooms and Combine

 In the same skillet, melt the butter over medium-high heat.
 Add the thinly sliced mushrooms and sauté until they are soft and browned, about 5-7 minutes.
-Season with salt and pepper, then combine the charred onions with the mushrooms.

 STEP THREE: Prepare the Burger Patties

-Shape the ground beef into 4 burger patties.
+Shape the ground beef into 4 burger patties about ¾ to 1 inch thick.
 Season both sides with onion powder, salt, and pepper.
-Heat a cast iron skillet over medium-high heat.
-Place the patties on the skillet and cook for 4-5 minutes per side.
-Make sure the internal temperature of the burger patties reaches a safe minimum of 160°F (71°C).
+Heat a cast-iron skillet over medium-high heat and cook the patties for 4-5 minutes per side.

 STEP FOUR: Assemble the Burgers